prostef/SoftJS/README.md

 * `sf(some-selector or node).cssPath()` - Returns full css path for the found first node with the specified selector.

-* `sf(some-selector or node).each()` - Iterate founded nodes with the specified selector with access to each of them.
+* `sf(some-selector or node).each()` - Iterates founded nodes with the specified selector with access to each of them.

 ### SoftJS Methods: